MukulRay1603/EmotionAwareNPCs/README.md

 ## 🎯 Abstract
-We propose a real-time computer-vision system that senses a player's affect from a webcam and adapts an NPC's dialogue in-game.
-Beyond a standard Facial Emotion Recognition (FER) network, we add novel modules grounded in core CV concepts: image mapping, layering, filtering, and temporal stacking.
+This project is real-time computer-vision system that senses a player's affect from a webcam and adapts an NPC's dialogue in-game.
+Beyond a standard Facial Emotion Recognition (FER) network that works together with an LLM (Ollama), we add novel modules grounded in core CV concepts: image mapping, layering, filtering, and temporal stacking.

 ## 📁 Repository Structure